 - Sourdough Starter: We have an easy sourdough starter recipe HERE.
-You’ll need to start this 7 days before baking.
+You’ll need to start this seven days before baking.

 - Flour: Bread flour is best for baking this bread.
-For a whole wheat option, I like to use a 50/50 mix of bread flour and rye flour.
+I like to use a 50/50 mix of bread and rye flour for a whole wheat option.

 - Salt: Unrefined sea salt, please!
 Just make sure your sea salt is unrefined and free from anticaking agents.

-- Maple Syrup: I use maple syrup in my bread recipes instead of cane sugar.
-I just like the results better.
+- Maple Syrup: My bread recipes use maple syrup instead of cane sugar.
+I like the results better.

 Sourdough Bread for Sandwiches

-If you have a large family, or just eat a lot of bread (like Jon and I do), I highly suggest doubling or tripling this recipe. once your are ready to shape the dough, divide in half (or in thirds), shape, place in the loaf pans, and bake the loaves side by side.
-Any extra loaves can be slices then frozen in plastic wrap.
-I have bread bags I saved from store bought bread that I use for freezing.
+Once you are ready to shape the dough, divide it in half (or in thirds), shape it, place it in the loaf pans, and bake the loaves side by side.
+Any extra loaves can be sliced and then frozen in plastic wrap.
+I have bread bags I saved from store-bought bread that I use for freezing.

 Whole Wheat Sourdough Sandwich Bread